Masih Alinejad: U.S. residence and citizenship

-Meeting with US Secretary of State
+Meeting with U.S. Secretary of State

-In February 2019, Masih Alinejad met with US Secretary of State Mike Pompeo.
+In February 2019, Masih Alinejad met with U.S. Secretary of State Mike Pompeo.
 US State Department Deputy Spokesperson Robert Palladino said Secretary of State "thanked Ms. Alinejad for her bravery and continued dedication".
 Alinejad said they met for 35 minutes and she highlighted three areas.
 First, "Many Iranians want an end to the Islamic Republic.
 Opposition voices should be heard".
-Second, international community should focus on 40 years of human rights violations by the regime, and third, the Trump administration travel ban hurts human rights activists and students, not the regime.
+Second, the international community should focus on 40 years of human rights violations by the regime, and third, the Trump administration travel ban hurts human rights activists and students, not the regime.